-Tunnel vision: Narrowed or partially lost vision, and absence of the central field of vision bright light colors.

-Photophobia: Increased sensitivity to light, and decreased ability to see in darkness or
+Tunnel vision: Narrowed or partially lost vision, and absence of the central field of vision Photophobia: Increased sensitivity to light, and decreased ability to see in darkness or bright light

 Color blindness: Inability to distinguish between colors.
-Certain colors appear to be different
+Certain colors appear to be different colors.